 While certification is not a requirement, family therapists who possess a National Certified Counselors certification from the National Board for Certified Counselors demonstrate additional credentials and skills to clients (www.nbcc.org).
 A written examination, completion of an internship and graduation from an accredited educational school are necessary, in addition to completing the certification examination.
 To maintain this certification, 100 credit hours of continuing education or re-examination must be completed every five years.

-The BLS stated that marriage and family therapist jobs were predicted to grow 31% between 2012 and 2022, which was much faster than the national average.
-This growth was due to increasing numbers of people gaining mental health coverage in their insurance plans.
-About 25% of all marriage and family therapists worked in individual and family services in 2012, and another 24% worked in outpatient care centers, per the BLS.
-The median annual wage of marriage and family therapists was $48,040 in May 2014.
+The BLS states that marriage and family therapist jobs are predicted to grow 15% between 2014 and 2024, which was much faster than the national average.
+This growth is due to increasing numbers of people seeking mental health services.
+About 21% of marriage and family therapists worked in individual and family services in 2014, and another 17% worked in outpatient mental health and substance abuse centers, per the BLS.
+The median annual wage of marriage and family therapists was $48,600 in May 2015.